List of national border changes (1914–present)

 Since World War I, there have been many changes in borders between nations, detailed below.
 For information on border changes from the end of the Napoleonic Wars to 1914, see the list of national border changes (1815–1914).
 Cases are only listed where there have been changes in borders, not necessarily including changes in ownership of a territory.
 For instance, many European colonies in Africa became independent without any adjustment to their borders, although some did have many changes.
 Also mentioned are some de facto changes, not recognized by the international community, such as Crimea, and South Ossetia.

 Over 50% of the world's borders today were drawn as a result of British and French imperialism.
 The British and French drew the modern borders of the Middle East, the borders of Africa, and in Asia after the independence of the British Raj and French Indochina and the borders of Europe after World War I as victors, as a result of the Paris treaties.
-As a result of New Imperialism, the European countries with the most colonies throughout history were: the United Kingdom (130), France (90), Portugal (52), Spain (44), the Netherlands (29), Germany (20), Russia (17), Denmark (9), Sweden (8), Italy (7), Norway (6), and Belgium (3).
+As a result of New Imperialism, the European countries with the most colonies throughout history were: the United Kingdom (115), France (53), Portugal (52), Spain (44), the Netherlands (29), Germany (20), Russia (17), Denmark (9), Sweden (8), Italy (7), Norway (6), Belgium (3) and Greece (1).